Do I Have To?

 Other releases - b-side of single "Always on My Mind"

-Neil says that the title of this song, which served as the b-side of the "Always on My Mind" single, was inspired by a phrase Chris often uses when complaining about something.
+This song, which served as the b-side of the "Always on My Mind" single, was originally titled "Break His Heart, Not Mine."
+Neil says that the final title, however, was inspired by a phrase Chris often uses when complaining about something.
 (On a promo trip in Japan, for instance, Neil reports that Chris said it "about 15 times a day.")
 He wrote the lyrics as if he were talking to a person who's dating someone who already has a steady boyfriend.
 The narrator of the song—or at least one of the narrators—is clearly worried that he's watching a situation in which one or more people are going to be badly hurt.

 Annotations